When is too much black just bad?

 Monday, I immediately shipped it back and ordered this green fabric from Robert Allen instead.

-And here it is and I was very happy.
+And here it is and now I’m very happy.

 In our new house, we didn’t have room for it in the living room so it’s now happily sitting in Terreeia’s office.